BobAnkh/BobAnkh/My_Stars.md

 # Record of my stars

+- `OBKoro1 / koro1FileHeader`: A vscode extension to auto-generate file header
 - `navdeep-G / samplemod`: A good example of Python project structure
 - `facebookresearch / TransCoder`: A interesting research to translate code between languages. e.g.support CPP <-> Python
 - `aosabook / 500lines`: What can be achieved in no more than 500 lines